gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ### From Windows Command Prompt

 1. Create your key.
-This is typically a one-time operation. **Take the default options**.
+This is typicalid_rsa-python-lably a one-time operation. **Take the default options**.

     ```bat
-    ssh-keygen -t rsa -b 4096 -f %USERPROFILE%\.ssh\id_rsa-python-lab
+    ssh-keygen -t rsa -b 4096 -f %USERPROFILE%\.ssh\id_rsa_python_lab
     ```

 2. Copy the public key to your Raspberry Pi